dhmuralikrishna/Git101/README.md

     <li>git rebase --abort</li>
 </ul>

+Lets say next is cut from master and topic is cut from next.
+And next changes are merged to master.
+Now we want the topic is rebase master. git rebase --onto master next topic

  All changes made by commits in the current branch but that are not in <upstream> are saved to a temporary area

  git log <upstream>..HEAD